simp/pupmod-simp-simplib/README.md

 #### **h2n**

-This function has been deprecated

 Return an IP address for the passed hostname.

 Returns: `string`

 #### **host\_is\_me**

-This function has been deprecated.

 Detect if a local system identifier Hostname/IP address is contained in the passed whitespace delimited list.
 Whitespace and comma delimiters and passed